Skip to content

 Prometheus metrics

-GET /metrics exposes the counters from Observability in Prometheus exposition format, plus the standard process / Node.js metrics.
+GET /v1/metrics exposes the graphorin_* series from Observability in Prometheus exposition format.
+The registry deliberately omits the stock process / Node.js collectors - only framework series are emitted.

 Configuration